 What is a vacation rental marketing plan?

-Niche markets are increasingly popular in the vacation rental management sector, which means that with the right marketing strategies, you are more likely to find guests interested in exactly what you have to offer, even for more offbeat rentals such as tiny houses or cabins.
+Niche markets are increasingly popular in the vacation rental management sector.
+So, with the right marketing strategies, you are more likely to find guests interested in exactly what you have to offer, even for more offbeat rentals such as tiny houses or cabins.

 Why you need a vacation rental marketing plan for your business

-A good marketing plan is at the heart of any successful business because it really helps prioritize your marketing efforts to enable you to reach your business goals while making the most of the resources you have.
+A good marketing plan is at the heart of any successful business.
+It helps prioritize your marketing efforts to enable you to reach your business goals while making the most of the resources you have.

 By spending time researching your target market and thinking about the best and most cost-effective ways to reach them online and offline, you have a much better chance of appealing to them.

-Without a plan, you may end up spending too much money, effort and time on the wrong tactics that go unnoticed, while your property stands empty.
+Without a plan, you may end up spending too much money, effort, and time on the wrong tactics that go unnoticed.

 Questions to ask when creating your vacation rental marketing plan